safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 ## 9. Interface checks <a name="interface-checks"></a>

-During the process of collecting the signatures and executing the transaction some useful checks can be used in the interface to display or hide a button to confirm or execute the transaction depending on the current number of confirmations, the address of the accounts who confirmed the transaction and the Safe threshold:
+During the process of collecting the signatures/executing transactions, some useful checks can be made in the interface to display or hide a button to confirm or execute the transaction depending on the current number of confirmations, the address of accounts that confirmed the transaction and the Safe threshold:

-Check if a Safe transaction is already sign by an owner:
+Check if a Safe transaction is already signed by an owner:

 ```js
 const isTransactionSignedByAddress = (signerAddress: string, transaction: SafeMultisigTransactionResponse) => {